 Candidates who are admitted to the program and pass the content area (TExES) in their certification field will be eligible for employment at a school district as a teacher.
 Once employed, HBU will approve students for probationary certification.
 When the student completes the required coursework, passes the Pedagogy and Professional Responsibilities Texas Certification Exam (TExES), and successfully completes a supervised year of employment as a teacher in a school, he or she is eligible for recommendation for the standard teacher certificate.

 Where can I go from here?

-Once the student has completed the 18 hours of required coursework, the student may apply those hours toward the requirements for one of the Master’s degrees offered by the HBU College of Education and Behavioral Sciences.
+Once a student has completed the 18 hours of required coursework, he or she may apply those hours toward the requirements for one of the master’s degrees offered by the HBU College of Education and Behavioral Sciences.

 For additional information about the Alternative Certification Program, contact the Graduate School.